Proton pairing in neutron stars from chiral effective field theory: Results

-The same approximations employed in the present work have been shown to give very good agreement with the real part of the nucleon-nucleus optical potential and its dependence on the isospin asymmetry \cite{holt13prc,holt16prc}.
-From Fig.\ \ref{fig:spe} we see that the different nuclear potentials give very similar results for the momentum dependence of the proton single-particle energy.
-As expected for the case of highly neutron-rich matter, the proton single-particle potential is much more strongly attractive than the neutron single-particle potential.
-In fact, at the proton Fermi momentum $k_F^p = 0.4$\,fm$^{-1}$ the proton chemical potential is $\mu_p = e_p(k^p_F) \simeq -65$\,MeV.

 We next turn our attention to the calculation of the proton pairing gap from Eq.\ (\ref{eq:gap}).
 The pairing gap at the Fermi momentum $\Delta(k_F)$ is denoted by $\Delta_F$ here and throughout.
 We first neglect the presence of three-body forces, in which case the nuclear potential is independent of the density and proton fraction, and focus on the role of the single-particle potential, which we parametrize with different choices of the effective mass.
-In general, the effective mass depends on the density and proton fraction, but for orientation we consider the case of a constant effective mass.
+In general, the effective mass depends on the density and proton fraction (and also on the momentum when the self energy is computed beyond the Hartree-Fock approximation), but for orientation we consider the case of a constant effective mass.
 In Fig.\ \ref{fig:n3lowo3b} we show the proton $^1S_0$ pairing gap from the n3lo450 nucleon-nucleon potential as a function of the proton Fermi momentum for effective masses ranging from $M^*/M = 0.6-1.0$.
-A free proton spectrum $(M^*/M=1.0)$ gives rise to a maximum in the pairing gap of $\Delta \simeq 3.5$\,MeV.
-Even a moderate reduction in the effective mass to $M^*/M = 0.7$ leads to a decrease in the maximum of the pairing gap by a factor of 2.
+A free proton spectrum $(M^*/M=1.0)$ gives rise to a maximum in the pairing gap of $\Delta \simeq 3.2$\,MeV.
+Even a moderate reduction in the effective mass to $M^*/M = 0.75$ leads to a decrease in the maximum of the pairing gap by a factor of 2.
 However, the density at which the pairing gap is maximal decreases by only 10\%.
 The strong dependence of the maximum in the pairing gap on the effective mass can be understood from Eq.\ (\ref{eq:gap}).
 A small effective mass corresponds to a strong momentum dependence of the single-particle energy around the Fermi surface.
 As the intermediate-state momentum in Eq.\ (\ref{eq:gap}) varies away from the Fermi momentum, the energy denominator increases more rapidly for a small effective mass, reducing the size of the pairing gap.